TiNredmc/Foculus_Rift_Tracker_STM32F3DISCOVERY/README.md

 in FLASH memory and retained after power down.

-To change the reported coordinate system and hence the orientation of the board, push the "USER" button for > 1 second.
+To change the reported coordinate system and hence the orientation of the board, push the "USER" button for more than 1 second.
 Then you will be able to select one out of 8 preconfigured orientation settings, indicated by the blinking LED.
-After pushing the "USER" button again for > 1 second, the setting is also permanently saved to FLASH memory.
+After pushing the "USER" button again for more than 1 second, the setting is also permanently saved to FLASH memory.

 One of the following orientations can be chosen at the moment: